fuzziqersoftware/newserv/README.md

 The original Japanese and US versions of PSO BB should work (the last Japanese release can be found [here](https://archive.org/details/psobb_jp_setup_12511_20240109/)), but you'll have to modify your hosts file or edit psobb.exe to point to your newserv instance.
 The original versions are packed with various versions of ASProtect, so this is a more involved process than simply opening the executable in a hex editor and finding/replacing some strings.

-Alternatively, you can use the [Tethealla client](https://archive.org/details/psobb-tethealla-client); you can find the connection addresses starting at 0x56D724 in psobb.exe.
+Alternatively, you can use the Tethealla client ([English](https://web.archive.org/web/20240402011115/https://ragol.org/files/bb/TethVer12513_English.zip) / [Japanese](https://web.archive.org/web/20240402013127/https://ragol.org/files/bb/TethVer12513_Japanese.zip)); you can find the connection addresses starting at 0x56D724 in psobb.exe.
 Overwrite these addresses with your server's hostname or IP address, and you should be able to connect.
+If the server is on the same PC as the client and you don't plan to have any external players, these Tethealla clients will automatically connect to the server without any modifications.

 ### Connecting external clients